NCCA/libfluid/README.md

 # libfluid
 An implementation of weakly compressible SPH in CUDA.
+Solves 1m particles at 77 FPS on a 2080 RTX.

 ![Screenshot](screenshot.png)
+Screenshot rendered in Houdini.

 Requirements:
 - CUDA Samples.
 Get them using the following: